-Green technology used in the classroom at Porter and Chester Institute
+Green technology at Porter and Chester Institute

 Porter and Chester Institute was founded 70+ years ago, and since then, our programs have adapted to meet employer needs and advancements in technology.
 Our Career Electronics Systems Technician program has continuously evolved and students are currently trained to utilize low voltage systems, including green technology.